augmentedfabricationlab/workshop_iaac_2026/docs/api.md

 ## 10 Sacred Rules for Rhino Grasshopper API Calls

-1. Never embed API keys in GH files, scripts, screenshots, or recordings
+1. Never put API keys in GH files, scripts, panels, screenshots, or recordings.
-2. One person, one key.
-No shared master keys
+2. Use one key per person, never a shared master key.
-3. Never commit secrets.
-Gitignore key files and run a secret scanner
+3. Never commit secrets to Git and always gitignore key files.
-4. Enforce hard daily and monthly spend caps per key
+4. Set hard daily and monthly spend limits per key.
-5. Rate limit, use backoff, and cap retries.
-No infinite loops
+5. Rate limit requests and throttle bursts from sliders, timers, or trees.
-6. Cache static data in sc.sticky to avoid repeat calls
+6. Use exponential backoff and a strict retry cap, never infinite retries.
-7. Only call the API on an explicit button press, not on recompute
+7. Cache identical results (e.g., via sc.sticky) to avoid duplicate calls.
-8. Downscale and compress images.
-Send the minimum views needed
+8. Trigger API calls only via an explicit button or “Run” toggle, not recompute.
-9. Log timestamps, model, input size, output size.
-Never log keys
+9. Send the smallest payload possible and downscale or crop images.
-10. Fail closed on missing key, invalid key, or quota reached
+10. Log timing, model, and sizes, but never log keys, and fail closed on errors.